omkar619-dev/Eveno.fibo/README.md

-# Even Numbers in a fibonacci
+# Algos and different problems